-(a) Exhibits

-31. Certification of Chief Executive Officer and Chief Financial Officer Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002

-32. Certification of Chief Executive Officer and Chief Financial Officer Pursuant to 18 U.S.C.
-Section 1350 as adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.

-(b) Reports on Form 8-K
+- (a) Exhibits - 31.1 Certification of Chief Executive Officer pursuant to Rule 13a-14(a) of the Securities Exchange Act of 1934, as amended - 31.2 Certification of Chief Financial Officer pursuant to Rule 13a-14(a) of the Securities Exchange Act of 1934, as amended - 32.1Certification of Chief Executive Officer and Chief Financial Officer Pursuant to 18 U.S.C.
+Section 1350, as adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002. - 99.2\ Form of Indemnification Agreement by and between Lattice Semiconductor Corporation and certain Directors, Officers, Employees and Agents. - \ Previously filed with the Company's original Quarterly Report on Form 10-Q filed on August 8, 2003. - (b) Reports on Form 8-K

-On July 21, 2003, we filed a Current Report on Form 8-K comprising our Press Release of the same date reporting our financial results for the quarter ended June 30, 2003.
+On April 22, 2003, we filed a Current Report on Form 8-K comprising our Press Release of the same date reporting our financial results for the quarter ended March 31, 2003.